Ultra Nature

-Ultra Nature is a French themed television channel owned by Mediawan Thematics.
+Ultra Nature was a French themed television channel owned by Mediawan Thematics.
 Disseminated in ultra-high definition, it is devoted to animal documentaries, discovery, travel and extreme sports.
 Mediawan Thematics is partnering with The Explorers Network, an ultra-high definition content producer with the documentary series "The Explorers".

 History

 Ultra Nature began broadcasting on 19 May 2016 on the Livebox of Orange France.

 It was announced on Twitter that the channel will stop broadcasting at the end of 2022.

 Programming

 Ultra Nature broadcasts movies from wildlife, discovery, travel and extreme sports.